 Overview of restricted stock remuneration plan

-Eligible Directors Directors excluding Outside Directors
+Eligible Directors Directors excluding Outside Directors and Directors who are Audit and Supervisory Committee Members.

 Amount of monetary remuneration to be provided (maximum) 200 million yen per year